ahuemmer/storesthal/README.md

 For details, see method `handleCollection` in `Storesthal.java`.

 Please note, that - at least for the moment - Storesthal is not able to handle arrays instead of `Collection`s.

+If an object has a `self`-relation, Storesthal will also take this into account concerning caching.
+Please see the note [above](#collections) concerning `self`-relations when retrieving collections on first level.

 ### Caching